 Strap on an Oculus Rift headset and find yourself in another world.
 Immersive experiences are great for games and even business applications, but what about health?
 Researchers are now examining the benefits of virtual reality for both mental health, overall well-being and relaxation techniques.

 VR technology has been around for decades, but only in recent years has it become a form of mass media, with headset shipments topping 1 million units for the first time in 2017, according to Canalys.
 Manufacturers, meanwhile, have introduced devices that are ever more eye-popping.
 HTC’s latest VR video player, Vive, for instance, has dual OLED displays with 78 percent greater resolution than the previous model, The Verge reported.

 As VR becomes more powerful and ubiquitous, its potential for supporting health increases.
 One possible application is treating post-traumatic stress disorder.
 As reported in Psychological Medicine, researchers reviewed 285 studies in which VR technology was used to treat mental illnesses such as anxiety and schizophrenia.
-The authors noted that VR treatment can reduce anxiety, and concluded that “VR has the potential to transform the assessment, understanding and treatment of mental health problems.”
+The authors noted that VR treatment can reduce anxiety using relaxation techniques (soothing music, for example), and concluded that “VR has the potential to transform the assessment, understanding and treatment of mental health problems.”

 The Great Outdoors